starfi5h/DSP_Mod/BulletTime/README.md

 Keyboard shortcut for auto-save.
 (Default:`F10 + LeftShift`)

 - `KeyPause`
-Hotkey for toggling pause mode. () (Default:`Pause｜Break`)
+Hotkey for toggling pause mode.
+(Default:`Pause｜Break`)

 - `EnableMechaFunc`
-When enable, mecha will be ablet to move in pause mode and projectiles will fly in normal speed.
+When enabled, mecha will be able to move in pause mode and projectiles will fly at normal speed.
 (Default:`fasle`)

 - `EnableBackgroundAutosave`
-Run autosave in background.
-Besides config file, it can toggle in stat - performance panel.
+Run autosave in the background.
+This can also be toggled in the performance test panel.
 (Default:`false`)

 - `StartingSpeed`
-Game speed when the game begin. range:0-100  (Default:`100`)
+Game speed when the game begins. range:0-100  (Default:`100`)

 - `EnableFastLoading`
 Increase main menu loading speed.
 (Default:`true`)